-On the road the average speed is usually higher, while on the trails gravel, dust and dirt in the air are a real issue.
+On the road, the average speed is usually higher and the surface smooth.
+While on the trails gravel, dust and tree branches in the air are a real issue.
 Nothing you’d want to get into your helmet through big air vents.

 #3 Shape & design

 Even if you can’t quite put your finger on it, road and MTB lids just seem to be designed very differently.
 Not just in the paint jobs and colors used, but in all shapes and accents.

 There are generally more edges on MTB lids with their traditionally very aggressive designs.
 Although some brands have come out with rounder designs recently, which helps with reducing rotational impacts.

 On the other side, road helmets look more fluid, like a waterdrop in the overall shape.
 And it’s no coincidence.
 It’s the ideal design for aerodynamics.
 And while helmets can look cool, that’s obviously not their primary function